 First run copies of Ninja Gaiden included the exclusive Dead or Alive 5 demo.
 However, two characters are limited to each system: Ayane and Hayate for PS3, and Hitomi and Ryu for the Xbox 360.
 Purchasing the Collector's Edition unlocks access to all four characters.

-Stages and setpieces are set in slightly more realistic locales, unlike the previous Ninja Gaiden games.
-There is no mention of the Vigoor Empire, but there are scenes where Ryu travels around London and a stage about a "mysterious wooden city" set in the Rub' al Khali ("Empty Quarter") desert within the Arabian peninsula.
+Stages and setpieces are set in slightly more real-world locations, unlike previous Ninja Gaiden games.
+There is no mention of the Vigoor Empire, and there are scenes where Ryu travels around London and a "mysterious wooden city" set in the Rub' al Khali ("Empty Quarter") desert within the Arabian peninsula.